justinian/jsix/README.md

 ## Building

-Popcorn uses the `waf` build tool, which is included in the repo.
+Popcorn uses the `ninja` build tool, and generates the build files for it with the `generate_build.py` script.
 The other requirements are:

-* python (to run waf)
+* python 3 for generating the build config
+  * The Jinja2 package is also required
 * clang
-* nasm
 * mtools
+* ninja
+* curl for downloading the toolchain

+### Setting up the cross toolchain

+If you have `clang` and `curl` installed, runing the `scripts/build_sysroot_clang.sh` script will download and build a nasm/binutils/LLVM toolchain configured for building Popcorn host binaries.

+### Building and running Popcorn

-After cloning, run `waf configure`.
-Then you can run `waf build` to build the project, and `waf test` to run the tests.
-A floppy disk image will be built in `build/popcorn.img`.
-If you have `qemu-system-x86_64` installed, then you can run `waf qemu` to run it in `-nographic` mode.
+Once the toolchain has been set up, running `generate_build.py` will set up the build configuration, and `ninja -C build` will actually run the build.
+If you have `qemu-system-x86_64` installed, the `qemu.sh` script will to run Popcorn in QEMU `-nographic` mode.

 I personally run this either from a real debian amd64 testing/buster machine or a windows WSL debian testing/buster installation.
 The following should be